WakeRealityDev/Thunderstrike/README.md

 The JSON
 ==========
-The JSON is from a modified version of RemGlk that is inside Thunderword.
+The JSON is from an enhanced version of RemGlk that is inside Thunderword.
 The modifications are basically { added colors support, Glk style hint tuples on Glk windows, status related to the loading and unloading of the interpreter engine, errors and debugging output related to incomplete code }.
 The good news is that the field names and values are the same as the stock RemGlk - so you can use an unmodified version on your desktop system if you wish to work with the output in different ways.
 More documentation on the additions to the RemGlk JSON data is forthcoming.

 The standard RemGlk JSON is documented here:  http://eblong.com/zarf/glk/remglk/docs.html

-NOTE: Right now the code probably yields no control over the RemGlk INIT to set the desired screen size emulation of RemGlk - Thunderword is doing that on it's own.
+NOTE: Right now the Thunderword code probably yields no control over the RemGlk INIT to set the desired screen size emulation of RemGlk - Thunderword is doing that on it's own.
 Future updates should provide a way to specify those parameters along with the data file.

 Target Audience